liverday/calculator-app/README.md

 - Display Grid
 ## How to run the project

-You can see the live version of the project [here](https://liverday-calculator.netlify.app/) or you can run it locally cloning the reposritory
+You can see the live version of the project [here](https://liverday-calculator.netlify.app/) or you can run it locally cloning the repository

 ### Installing the dependencies